RameshwarSingh/RetailBilling/README.md

 5. The percentage based discounts do not apply on groceries.
 6. A user can get only one of the percentage based discounts on a bill.

-How to run:
+## How to run:
-Run various test cases for different scenrios given in the BillingServiceTest.java file.
+Run various test cases for different scenrios given in the "test/com/retail/service/BillingServiceTest.java" file.